Grevillea divaricata: Taxonomy

 Grevillea divaricata was first formally described in 1830 by Robert Brown in the Supplementum primum prodromi florae Novae Hollandiae from specimens collected by Allan Cunningham in mountains north of Bathurst in 1823.
 The specific epithet (divaricata) means "widely spreading".

 Distribution and habitat

 Grevillea divaricata is only known from the type location north of Bathurst where it grew in open forest.

 Conservation status

+Grevillea divaricata is listed as critically endangered, possibly extinct on the IUCN Red List.
+It is only known from the type specimen that was found north of Bathurst in 1823.
+Since then, no additional confirmed specimens have ever been found.
+This, along with the clearing of a vast majority of natural vegetation in the area it was discovered lead to the possibility that this species may be extinct, although there is insufficient evidence to determine the likelihood of extinction in this species.

+If the species still exists, it likely persists in severely fragmented and small populations and would be threatened by habitat loss, grazing from livestock and feral herbivores and changed fire regimes.
+Only 3% of the natural vegetation within the known extent of occurrence remains.
+Assuming the species has not already gone extinct, it is highly susceptible to extinction via stochastic processes due to its presumed low population and restricted distribution.

-This grevillea is listed as "endangered" under the New South Wales Government Biodiversity Conservation Act 2016.
+This grevillea is also listed as "endangered" under the New South Wales Government Biodiversity Conservation Act 2016.